pocketsign/expo-downloads/README.md

 - **Parameters** (`SaveFileOptions` object):

-  - `fileName`: The name under which the file will be saved.
+  - `name`: The name under which the file will be saved.
-  - `mimeType`: The MIME type of the file.
+  - `type`: The MIME type of the file.
-  - `base64Data`: The file data encoded in Base64.
+  - `data`: The file data to be saved.
+  - `encoding`: (Optional) The encoding of the data, either "base64" or "utf8".
+Defaults to "utf8".

 - **Returns** (`SaveFileResponse` object):
   - `uri`: The URI of the saved file (upon success).